MicrosoftDocs/quantum-docs/articles/how-to-submit-jobs.md

 zone_pivot_groups: azurequantum-quantumcomputing-ide
 ---

-# Submit Q# programs with Visual Studio Code
+# How to submit Q# programs with Visual Studio Code

 Learn how to use Visual Studio Code to create and submit Q# programs to real quantum hardware.
 You can submit quantum computing jobs to Azure Quantum as a standalone Q# program, combine Q# with Python in a Q# project, and run a Jupyter Notebook.